(800) 892-4772

 Extrinsic motivators can be a spouse or other family member telling you that you need to lose weight.
 Or it might involve deciding to build muscle to win a bodybuilding competition.
 You want that award hanging on your wall.

 External motivation is a motivation that seeks to satisfy an outside source.
-You engage in an activity or change a behavior to make someone else happy or to earn a tangible award.
+You engage in an activity or change a behavior to make someone else happy or to earn a tangible reward.

 Intrinsic vs Extrinsic Motivation: Which Is Best for Training Clients?